yiisoft/yii2/docs/guide/performance.md

 If a whole page remains relative static, we can use the page caching approach to save the rendering cost for the whole page.

+### Leveraging HTTP to save procesing time and bandwidth

+TBD

 ### Database Optimization